A classic venison meatloaf recipe that’s loaded with flavor and so easy to make. Perfect for using up ground deer meat.

 There’s nothing complicated about this recipe.
 It comes together as any classic meatloaf should.

-You start by sauteeing the onion and garlic which is a must.
+You start by sauteeing the onion and garlic.
 If you use raw onion and garlic in recipes like meatloaf and meatballs, you’ll never really get rid of that raw taste that can be so overpowering.

-Once that’s sauteed everything goes into a large bowl and gets mixed up well.
+Once sautéed, add everything into a large bowl and mix well.
 Using your hands is the best way to do it.

 What makes the best glaze?

-I love the traditional meatloaf glaze with ketchup and brown sugar BUT I like to add some pizzaz with Dijon mustard, balsamic vinegar, and garlic powder.
+I love the traditional meatloaf glaze with the brown sugar and ketchup mixture BUT I like to add some pizzaz with Dijon mustard, balsamic vinegar, and garlic powder.
 The glaze is an absolute must.

 Before slicing and serving make sure to rest the meatloaf for a few minutes for best results.
 If you like a slice with texture, sear it in a pan with some butter before serving.
 I like a traditional setup with mashed potatoes and a green veggie, like green beans.
 You will NOT be disappointed!